yard

 Online frost calculators use weather station data tied to your zip code.
 They return average last and first frost dates plus risk levels, often at 10, 30, and 50 percent probabilities for each.

 Pick a reputable source that explains which weather stations and time ranges it uses.
-That transparency matters more than cute graphics, because you want data based on at least 20 to 30 years of records for your area.
+That matters more than cute graphics, because you want data based on at least 20 to 30 years of records for your area.

 Most tools will also show your growing season length.
 That span is critical for long-season crops like watermelon vines or pumpkins sprawling in the yard, and for deciding if you should choose seed or sod for a new lawn in short-season areas.